return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/dpmcp_c.rst

 The object can be created either by declaring it in the DPL file, or by calling this function.
-This function returns a unique authentication token, associated with the specific object ID and the specific MC portal; this token must be used in all subsequent calls to this specific object.
-For objects that are created using the DPL file, call dpmcp_open function to get an authentication token first.
+This function accepts an authentication token of a parent container that this object should be assigned to and returns an object id.
+This object_id will be used in all subsequent calls to this specific object.

 .. _`dpmcp_create.return`: